ZValer/Automaton/README.md

 ^(?!.*1101|.*1122|.*1011|.*1012)[012]+$

 ## Implementation
 For my implementation of a lexical analysis, I followed the automaton as can be seen in "automaton.pl" fyle.

+> [!TIP]
-To test it in a terminal you need to go the folder with the file, write "swipl" and then "["automaton"].".
+> To test it in a terminal you need to go the folder with the file, write "swipl" and then "["automaton"].".
+>

-Then put the input in the format "check(number).", for example "check(001122).", and the program should return "yes" if the string is accepted or "no" if the string is not part of the language.
+>Then put the input in the format "check(number).", for example "check(001122).", and the program should return "yes" if the string is accepted or "no" if the string is not part of the language.

 Some examples of inputs and outputs are:
 - check(001122).